goetzrieger/ansible-labs-summit2020/content/ansible-collections/5-creating-collections/_index.md

 [{{< param "control_prompt" >}} exercise-05 ]$ cd collections_test
 ```

-Create a basic `playbook.yml` file with the following contents:
+To test the collection you need a basic `playbook.yml` file, create it with the following content:

 ```bash
 [{{< param "control_prompt" >}} collections_test ]$ cat > playbook.yml << EOF